tushar0305/CoinDonation/README.md

 Every transaction, expenditure, and remittance can be easily tracked, making it difficult for a middlemen.
 Also, the money can be transferred directly into the recipient’s crypto wallets to avoid tampering.
 Someone once said that charity is about poor people in rich countries sending money to rich people in poor countries.
 Well, with Altcoins; this will no longer be the case, the money will be for the kids, the mothers, and the people for whom it was intended.
 By creating portal where rich businessmen can pool their incentive for upliftment of the needy, we are able to help both the charity and the donor.
-For saving taxes rich coms invest in these altcoins or NFT(Ethereum) as an investment and to tackle inflammation.
+For saving taxes rich coms invest in these altcoins or NFT(Ethereum) as an investment and to tackle inflation.
 •	Now these altcoins can be used a currency apart from the country’s currency and is universally accepted also like a digital asset.
 From another point of view due to inflation if the donor donates the national currency example rupee its value decreases by time but by donating altcoins like bitcoin, with its trend it increases significantly by time.

 #FUTURE GOAL